symfony/symfony-docs/quick_tour/flex_recipes.rst

 More Features, Architecture and Speed
 -------------------------------------

-I hope you're as excited about Flex as I am!
-But we still have *one* more chapter, and it's the most important yet.
+I hope you are as excited about Flex as I am!
+But we still have *one* more chapter, and it is the most important yet.
 I want to show you how Symfony empowers you to quickly build features *without* sacrificing code quality or performance.
-It's all about the service container, and it's Symfony's super power.
+It is all about the service container, and it is Symfony's super power.
 Read on: about :doc:`/quick_tour/the_architecture`.

 .. _`RECIPES.md on the recipes repository`: https://github.com/symfony/recipes/blob/flex/main/RECIPES.md
 .. _`API Platform`: https://api-platform.com/